 My soul was torn within me, so that I could say with king David, “For my life is spent with sorrow and my years with sighing; My strength has failed because of my iniquity, and my body has wasted away” (Psalm 31: 10).
 As wonderful as it is to experience the joy of forgiveness, mercy, and grace, it is equally awful to grow distant from God, and turn back to a sinful way of life.

 So desperate were my feelings of guilt that on the way home from work, seeing a phone booth (long before cell phones), I hopped out of the car, and called the Billy Graham organization for the phone number of a church, to seek counsel.
-Then a man stepped into my life, who held the truth in his heart, and who returned me toward an accountable relationship with Christ and the Church.
+Then a man stepped into my life, who held the truth in his heart, and who returned me

 The only thing comparable to the experience of enjoying the grace of God for the first time is experiencing it for the second time.
 Every subsequent return to God for the saint is not for salvation but to restore fellowship with God.
 Returning to God has no meaning if a person is not united with God for the first time.

 I am so thankful to God for having called me to Himself because apart from His calling and enabling me to exercise faith, I never would have come to Him for the first time.